wilfrantz/wilfrantz.github.io/_posts/2023-05-20-linux-system-hardening.md

    * Run `rclone config` and follow the prompts.
    * Choose `"n) New remote"` and give it a name (e.g., "gdriveBackup").
    * Select `Google Drive` as the storage type.
-   * When prompted for "client_id" and "client_secret," you can leave them blank for automatic configuration. `Rclone` will open a browser window for authentication.
+   * When prompted for "client_id" and "client_secret," you can leave them blank for automatic configuration.
+     `Rclone` will open a browser window for authentication.
+On headless systems, please follow the prompt.
    * Grant `Rclone` access to your Google Drive.
    * Confirm the configuration.